MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 ### Task 4 – Verify the pre-existing sensitivity label policy

 In the prior task, you created a Word document and protected it with the **Project - Falcon** sensitivity label.
 This label inserted a watermark in the document, and you restricted permissions on the document to Joni Sherman.
 To verify whether the protection that you assigned to the document works, you will first email the document to two persons - to Joni Sherman and to your own personal email address.
 Note that you will send a second email to Joni that includes a link to the document that allows Joni to edit it.
 The purpose of the two emails, one with document link that provides read-only access and another with a document link that provides the ability to edit the document, is to allow you to see how the functionality differs depending on the permissions assigned to the link.
-You will then test what functionality is possible for Joni Sherman, Alex Wilber, and yourself.
+You will then test what functionality is possible for Joni Sherman and yourself.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson** from the prior task with the **Word** tab open.